 One of the hardest periods a teenager could experience is probably his or her high school life.
 When you have to start thinking about your future – what course you want to take, where you want to study, and what your career plans would be ten to twenty years from now.
 But to get into…

 The American College Testing (ACT) shows admission officers how prepared a student is for college.
-Even if you have a high GPA, a low ACT score can hurt you.
+A low ACT score can hurt you even if you have a high GPA.
 This is why you need to get a favorable ACT score.
-If you wish to perform excellently in your ACT, you should consider hiring an ACT…
+If you wish to perform excellently on your ACT, you should consider hiring an ACT…